unimelb/unimelb-design-system/pages/designers.slim.md

 ---
 header
   h1 Our Design Principles
-  p These are the principles we've used throughout the design system.
+  p These are the principles we've used to inform the creation of the design system.

 section
   ol.steps